 The urethra is the tube running through your dick.
 Even though it's mostly protected, the inside is lined with that same delicate mucous membrane.
 For tops, this is the main entry point for common infections like gonorrhea and chlamydia.

-A note on foreskin: If you are uncut, the inner fold of your foreskin is also mucosal tissue.
-This isn't a design flaw it plays a massive role in your sensitivity and mechanical glide.
-But because it is highly absorbent, it does act as an entry point for STIs.
+A note on foreskin: If you're uncut, the inner fold of your foreskin is also mucosal tissue.
+This isn't a design flaw — it plays a massive role in sensation and mechanical glide.
+But because it's highly absorbent, it's also an entry point for STIs.

-You manage this through standard hygiene and your 90-day clinic protocol, not the operating table.
-Trying to "hack" your STI risk by getting cut is a terrible trade-off.
-Removing that tissue often leads to serious mechanical issues later in life, including severe desensitization and erectile dysfunction.
+You manage this through standard hygiene and your 90-day clinic rhythm, not the operating table.
+Getting cut to reduce STI risk doesn't work the way guys assume — and the trade-off is real: circumcision is directly linked to desensitization and a measurably higher risk of erectile dysfunction as you age.
 Keep your factory parts; just understand how they operate.

 The Golden Rule: Skin vs. Mucous Membranes